The Role of Ivermectin in Reducing Inflammation From Covid

 What is Inflammation?

 Inflammation is part of the immune response.
-So to be chronically inflamed is when the immune system is over-responding and, therefore, can be categorized the same way as an auto-immune disease.
-The way inflammation is part of immunity, and the immune response is explained in the following quotation.
+So, to be chronically inflamed is when the immune system is over-responding and, therefore, can be categorized the same way as an auto-immune disease.
+Inflammation is part of immunity, and the immune response is explained in the following quotation from Sound Sleep Medical.

 Getting poor sleep increases inflammation.
 Stress increases inflammation.